openforcefield/openforcefield.org/content/community/news/science-updates/2021-12-10-docs-update/index.md

 code examples.
 If the docs include example code, it seems clear that the examples should be tested in CI.
 Python provides [`doctest`] for exactly this purpose, and [pytest supports it].
 Unfortunately, doctest is designed to mimic an interactive Python session.
-Every line of code must be prepended by a prompt, all output must be included, test sessions operate on the level of files rather than text blocks, and the author has very little control over the presentation.
+Every line of code must be prepended with a prompt, all output must be included, test sessions operate on the level of files rather than text blocks, and the author has very little control over the presentation.
 To get the benefit of tested code examples, every code block must